wuyingjie1002/like_spider/like_spider/doc/en/readme.txt

 File generation configuration

-LOG_DIR: program execution log, if enabled, to ensure write access to this directory.
+LOG_DIR: program execution log directory, if enabled, to ensure write access to this directory.

 EXCEL_DIR: excel file storage directory, if enabled, to ensure that this directory has write permission.